Instagram Time Sleuth: Uncover the Exact Time of Any Post

 Nothing too complicated but still, you should read my guide below.
 I’ve included step-by-step instructions and screenshots to aid you!

-Summary: In this article, I guide you through the process of finding the exact time of an Instagram post using a desktop browser.
+Summary: In this article, I'll guide you through the process of finding the exact time of an Instagram post using a desktop browser.

-The steps involve opening the post on Instagram's desktop version, using the "Inspect" feature, selecting the date, copying the timestamp, and decoding it with an external decoder like Coders Toolbox.
+First, open the post on Instagram's desktop version.
+Then, use the "Inspect" feature, select the date, copy the timestamp, and decode it with an external decoder like Coders Toolbox.

 By following these simple steps, you'll be able to determine the precise time any Instagram post was published.